Jeremiah Chapter 22

 “Go up to Lebanon”: Sinners dwelling in the northwest in Lebanon’s cedar land and others to the northeast beyond the Sea of Galilee in Bashan will suffer in the invasion.
 The entirety of the land will come under judgment as Abarim in the southeast.

-“Lovers” here probably are speaking of nations that they had made war agreements with.
+“Lovers” here probably refers to nations that they had made war agreements with.
 It appears, they will be of no help at all.
 They are defeated, too.

 Jeremiah 22:21 “I spake unto thee in thy prosperity; [but] thou saidst, I will not hear.
 This [hath been] thy manner from thy youth, that thou obeyedst not my voice.”